deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 And yet, here they all were, standing on a grassy lawn looking up at it all.
 You couldn’t deny that the Igraens had picked up an engineering trick or two over their millions of years.

 Though, for Julian, that was arguably the lesser miracle than standing alongside his son, granddaughter and *great* grandson, all in modern uniform and all looking more-or-less the same timeless, indefinably adult age.
-Harrison had gone Army, and studiously avoided special operations in favor of research.
+Harrison had gone Fleet, and studiously avoided special operations in favor of research.

 He’d been out here working on *this* particular project for a long time, now.